-Your reference librarians welcome the opportunity to assist you with your research questions and assignments.
+We welcome the opportunity to assist you with research questions and assignments.
 Whether it’s finding the answer to a quick reference question, providing a refresher on how to research case law, or devising the most efficient research strategy for an in depth research assignment in law or other disciplines, we’re here to help.

 How to Contact Us

 In person: (office hours), Phone: 612-625-4309, Chat Reference Service, Email: email@example.com

 Feel free to contact any of these librarians directly to arrange an individual consultation for research assistance from a specific librarian.

 - Legal Writing Course